EricBui0201/UK-Car-Price-Prediction/README.md

 * Continue to handle outliers and remediate the violated normality, or
 * Use other regression algorithms whose result is not impacted by the outliers such as Random forests, Decision Trees...

+***Please refer to the presentation file for more information about the findings from the data analysis***